Skip to Main Content

 Kate Whouley

-A founding faculty member in Bay Path University’s MFA program, Kate Whouley is the 2012 recipient of the New England Book Award in nonfiction for her memoir, Remembering the Music, Forgetting the Words.
-Her first book, Cottage for Sale, Must Be Moved, was a BOMC Memoir-of-the-Month selection and a Book Sense Book of the Year nominee.
-Like many of our faculty, Kate works across genres.
-Excerpts from her in-progress novel, The Maestro and Her Protégé, earned Kate finalist status for a Deming Foundation fiction fellowship in 2018, the same year she received the Distinguished Teaching Award at Bay Path.
+Kate is the 2012 recipient of the New England Book Award in nonfiction for her memoir, Remembering the Music, Forgetting the Words.
+Her first book, Cottage for Sale, Must Be Moved, a BOMC Memoir-of-the-Month selection and a Book Sense Book of the Year finalist, will be published in a 20th anniversary edition September of 2024.
+Kate works across genres, and her debut novel, The Maestro and Her Protégé, will be published in October of 2025 by Blackwater Press.

 Please visit the MFA in Creative Nonfiction Writing program page to learn about the curriculum, faculty, program options, and more.